The Political Economy of West African Migration Governance (WAMiG)

 Judith Altrogge and Franzisca Zanker (2019) The Political Economy of Migration Governance in the Gambia

-Franzisca Zanker, Judith Altrogge, Kwaku Arhin-Sam, and Leonie Jegen (2019): Passing the buck: The ‘hot potato’ of forced returns from Europe to West Africa; MEDAM Policy Brief 2019/5
+Franzisca Zanker, Judith Altrogge, Kwaku Arhin-Sam, and Leonie Jegen (2019): Challenges in EU-African Migration Cooperation: West African Perspectives on Forced Return; MEDAM Policy Brief 2019/5 (en francais)

 Judith Altrogge and Franzisca Zanker (2019) Why return from Europe is causing problems for The Gambia, The Conversation, 18th November